Getting Started with Tableau Prep: Preparing Data for Better Visualizations

 Understanding Raster Operators in GIS: Local, Focal, Zonal, and Global Analysis

-Map Algebra The language behind raster analysis Map algebra is a conceptual language designed specifically for cell-based geographic information systems.
+The language behind raster analysis Map algebra is a conceptual language designed specifically for cell-based geographic information systems.
 It provides the theoretical foundation for cartographic modeling, that is, using maps not just to display data, but to analyze and derive new spatial information.
-The idea of map algebra comes from work originally presented… Continue reading
+The idea of map algebra comes from work originally presented by Joe… Continue reading

 Seeing the Patterns: How Spatial Analysis Reveals Hidden Stories in Conflict Zones